asteroid-lang/asteroid/editor-support/vscode/README.md

 ## Installation

 To use the extension with Visual Studio Code, copy the extension into the `<user home>/.vscode/extensions` folder and restart Visual Studio Code.

-## Release Notes

-### 1.1.2

-Initial release of the Asteriod syntax highlighter.
-Provides highlighting for Asteroid 1.1.2 keywords, constants, functions and structures.